SS Choctaw: Background

 In 1843, the gunship USS Michigan, built in Erie, Pennsylvania, became the first iron-hulled vessel built on the Great Lakes.
-In the mid-1840s, Canadian companies began importing iron vessels prefabricated by shipyards in the United Kingdom.
+In the mid-1840s, Canadian merchants were importing iron vessels prefabricated by shipyards in the United Kingdom.
 However, it would not be until 1862 that the first iron-hulled merchant ship, Merchant, was built on the Great Lakes.
 Despite the success of Merchant, wooden vessels remained preferable to iron ones until the 1880s, due to their inexpensiveness, and the abundance of timber.
 In the early 1880s, shipyards around the Great Lakes began to construct iron ships on a relatively large scale; in 1882, Onoko, an iron freighter, temporarily became the largest ship on the lakes.
 In 1884, the first steel freighters were built on the Great Lakes, and by the 1890s, the majority of ships constructed on the lakes were made of steel.

 Throughout the 1880s, the iron ore trade on the Great Lakes grew exponentially, primarily due to the increasing size of the lake freighters, and the rise in the number of trips made by ore boats to the ore docks of Lake Superior.
 As the railways were unable to keep up with the rapid production of iron ore (which was normally destined for foundries in Ohio and Pennsylvania), most of it was transported by bulk freighters.
 The quantity of iron ore mined from around Lake Superior rose from around 3500000 LT in 1886, to over 9000000 LT in 1890.